Indiscernibles in monadically NIP theories: Introduction

 In the final section, we show that monadically NIP theories cannot interpret an infinite group, although we prove a more general result.

-\begin{proposition} [Proposition \ref{prop:nointerp}] Let $T$ be a theory with finite dp-rank and endless indiscernible triviality.
+\begin{proposition} [(Proposition \ref{prop:nointerp})] Let $T$ be a theory with finite dp-rank and endless indiscernible triviality.
 Then $T$ does not trace-define an infinite cancellative magma. \end{proposition}

-This is part of a project set out in \cite{trace} to identify some notion of triviality and a corresponding Zilber dichotomy for NIP theories, and endless indiscernible triviality may be an appropriate such notion, perhaps in a restricted setting.
+This is part of a project set out in \cite{trace} to identify some notion of triviality and a corresponding Zilber dichotomy for NIP theories based on trace defining an infinite group.
+Endless indiscernible triviality may be an appropriate such notion in a restricted setting.

 Returning to distality, the most commonly known reason for an NIP theory to not admit a distal expansion is if it interprets an infinite field of finite characteristic (e.g., see \cite{aschenbrenner2022distality}).
 As a corollary of Proposition \ref{prop:intronointerp}, we record the fact that there is a (monadically) stable theory with no distal expansion that does not interpret an infinite group (Corollary \ref{cor:nodist}).